u759/AllanAI/AIGuidelines/FrontendArchitecture.md

 The AllanAI Android application is built using Jetpack Compose with a clean MVVM architecture pattern.
 It provides an intuitive interface for recording table tennis matches and viewing detailed analytics.

+### Match Timeline & Timestamp Handling
+- **Event granularity**: The backend returns event payloads with both `timestampMs` and `metadata.frameNumber`, mirroring the OpenTTGames convention of 120 fps annotations (−4/+12 frame windows).
+The UI must convert these into `Duration` objects for playback alignment via ExoPlayer.
+- **Timeline widgets**: `VideoPlayer` and `MatchDetailScreen` surface a horizontally scrollable strip of events with labels (score change, rally highlight, fastest shot, serve ace, miss).
+Tapping an event seeks the player to `timestampMs - preRollMs` to start the clip slightly before the highlight.
+- **Pre/Post buffers**: Use `metadata.eventWindow` to compute highlight preview segments (default pre-roll 133 ms, post-roll 400 ms).
+If metadata is absent, fall back to safe defaults.
+- **Low-confidence events**: When `metadata.confidence < 0.5`, render the event in a muted style and provide a manual confirmation affordance for the user.

 ## Architecture Pattern: MVVM

 ```